 - relational (both in method and application.)

-More than talk therapy, Whole Human Therapy works with how YOU are made, sends you out with skills to practice and tools to use immediately that are chosen specifically for you and how you move in the world.
+Way more than talk therapy, Whole Human Therapy works with how YOU are made, gets to the core, and sends you out with new skills and tools chosen specifically for you and how you move in the world.
+Change can happen immediately.

-The objective of WHaT Therapy is to get you the relief you want NOW, provide memorable concepts that make your growth possible, measurable, and real, and equip you with lasting skills for life’s challenges now and well into your future.
+The objective of WHaT Therapy is to get you the relief you want NOW, provide memorable concepts that make your growth possible, measurable, and real, while equipping you with lasting skills for life’s challenges now and well into your future.

 Not into theory?
 You know all you need to know.